|Carrier receives pleas for mercy from the (mostly) women of Nantes. Etching by Victor Pollet, c1840.|

 Like Le Bon, Carrier gathered his accolytes around him and such rowdy events are well-attested, notably the infamous drunken party held on the galliot La Gloire in the course of the noyades.
 Members of his circle, particularly his chief lieutenant, Guillaume Lamberty, had a considerable reputation for violence and lusty appetites.
 No doubt there were women as well as alcohol involved, but the gatherings were more about solidarity than sex.

 As Vélasque points out, it is not really known why Carrier abandoned the Hôtel de La Villestreux for his stronghold in the suburbs, but he was there barely more than six weeks, and seems to have been ill for much of that time.
 The idea he was pursued by his inner demons is a tempting one; one night his servant Jean Cousine was asked to lock him in his room where he remained until eleven o'clock the next morning.
 On 29th January he wrote to the Committee of Public Safety that he was ill and exhausted, and asked to be relieved of his mission.
 Between political conflict and poor health, it seems unlikely he had that much energy for feats of sexual debauchery.

 Did he take women from among the prisoners?

 Vélasque, following Michelet, thought it unlikely that Carrier would have had recourse to disease-ridden brigandes from the prisons when he could have his pick of women patriots.
-However, his lieutenants Lamberty and Fouquet certainly succombed to the temptation of aristocratic silk petticoats, and were sent to the guillotine in February 1794 for sheltering "notorious counter-revolutionary women".
+However, his lieutenants Lamberty and Fouquet certainly succombed to the temptation posed by aristocratic silk petticoats, and were sent to the guillotine in February 1794 for sheltering "notorious counter-revolutionary women".